defold/doc/docs/en/manuals/gui-clipping.md

 - BG Frame
 - Donut Shadow

-Here you can see that the "Donut Shadow" object will be clipped by both clipping nodes due to the layering, eventhough it is only a child to one of them.
+Here you can see that the "Donut Shadow" object will be clipped by both clipping nodes due to the layering, even though it is only a child to one of them.